 - Cardiac Ultrasound: This test can determine how well the heart is functioning.
 It can observe the strength of contractions, measure chamber size and thickness of the heart muscle walls, and valvular function.
 It can also detect the presence of heartworms and tumors.

-As canine heart murmur is not a disease, it cannot be “treated”.
+As heart murmur is not a disease, it cannot be “treated”.

-Treatment is directed at the underlying problem that causes the heart murmur, and treatment options naturally vary depending on the nature and severity of the underlying disease.
+Treatment is directed at the underlying problem that causes the heart murmur.
+Treatment options naturally depend on the nature and severity of the underlying disease.

-Minor heart murmurs can often be addressed by changes in diet such as putting your dog on low sodium dog food.
+Minor heart problems can quite often be controlled by changes in diet such as putting your dog on low sodium dog food.

 Natural Supplements for the Heart

 If your dog has a mild heart murmur, or if his heart is not as strong as it should be, here are a couple of great natural supplements that can give cardiovascular support to your dog.

 One is an herbal formula called Young At Heart.

 This formula supports the heart muscle and rhythm as well as promotes healthy blood pressure and circulation.
 You can see quite a few comments on its effectiveness on dog heart murmur.

 Other supplements that are beneficial to dogs with congestive heart failure or other congenital heart abnormalities contain coenzyme Q10, the herb hawthorn, as well as vitamin E, selenium, and magnesium.